dushantpanchbhai/sra/README.md

 2. Getting Started
     1. Prerequisites
     2. Installation
     3. Usage
-4. Results and Demo
+3. Results and Demo
-5. Future Work
+4. Future Work
-6. Troubleshooting
-7. Contributors
+5. Contributors
-8. Acknowledgements and Resources
+6. Acknowledgements and Resources
-9. License

 # ABOUT THE PROJECT:
 AIM: